 - Turn off all spell-check programs.
 Modern word processors have made it especially tricky to avoid spellcheck and auto-correct features.
 If you can turn them completely off, do so.
 Problem solved.

 - Use a distraction-free word processor.
 There are many distraction-removing word processors available for very little or even at no charge.
 Some are browser-based, while others are programs you can download.
 I’m currently writing this piece using Calmly Writer, but there are many others.
 LifeHacker published a piece outlining their favorite distraction-free word processors.
+Update: I'm currently using an open-source program called FocusWriter by Gott Code and absolutely loving it.

 - Write in full-screen mode.
 I’m becoming more of an advocate of doing as many tasks as you can in full-screen mode.
 When you’re watching a video in full-screen mode, you are completely engrossed in the content you’re consuming.
 The same idea goes for writing in a distraction-free writing tool in full-screen mode.
 When your writing dominates your entire screen, you’re much less likely to be drawn away by browser tabs, notifications, and even editing tools.